How to import an ABA payment file into your Online Banking

-- Set up the file in your accounting software, then follow their instructions to download it to your PC.
+- Set up the file in your accounting software, then follow their instructions to download it to your desktop.
 When asked for the Direct Entry service number, simply use 000000.

-- Sign in to Online Banking from the same PC, then select Payments and File imports
+- Sign in to Online Banking from the same desktop, then select Payments and File imports

 - Select Import new file located on the right of the screen and under File type, select Direct Entry/Pay Anyone (ABA)

-- Use the Choose file button to find the ABA file to import from your PC, then select Upload.
+- Use the Choose file button to find the ABA file to import from your desktop, then select Upload.